vinodkd/jmx.js/README.md

 See `journal.md` for the latest development status.
 Below is a list of high level milestones reached.

-**Oct-26-2013 14:53 :** Basic load-edit-save cycle working for one sample jmx file.
+* **Dec-13-2013 :** Relatively stable editor for JMX files with ability to edit elements that are not yet mapped in their raw form.
-**Dec-13-2013 17:20 :** Relatively stable editor for JMX files with ability to edit elements that are not yet mapped in their raw form.
+* **Oct-26-2013 :** Basic load-edit-save cycle working for one sample jmx file.

 User Guide: Setup
 -----------------